tosc/vim/README.md

 # TODO

 ### Important
+* VH
+	- Add my taggenerator to VS.
+* Split my vimrc into a basefile that doesn't require any plugins and one that does.
+	- Keeps 2 repositories for the two versions.
 * Make a new repo for dotfiles and move my dotfiles there.
 * Delete shougos addon for sessoins and remove anything that has to do with sessions.
 Never use them.